ZMcGroarty/Academic-Advising/pages/advising-staff.md

 **Favorite Books:** _Honour_ by Elif Shafak, _Shanghai Girls_ by Lisa See, _The Nightingale_ by Kristin Hannah<br>
 **Advising Interests:** International Students, Transfer Students, ROTC and Veterans, Study Abroad, Scholarships and Awards

 ___

+**Ramon R. Rios III**<br>
+**B.S., Elizabethtown College, Social Studies Secondary Education**<br>
+**M.S.Ed., University of Pennsylvania, Higher Education**<br>

+Ramon is a native of the Pocono’s in Northeastern Pennsylvania.
+Prior to joining Temple University, Ramon worked at Elizabethtown College in the Office of Academic Advising to advise first-year, first-generation college students.
+Ramon is also the President and Founder of a non-profit based in Lancaster, Pennsylvania that helps first-generation college seeking students to apply and identify colleges and universities that best meet their needs.
+He is currently pursuing his doctorate in higher education at Temple University.
+When he is not at work or in the classroom, Ramon enjoys spending time with family, working-out, learning acro-yoga, and going to the beach.
+Ramon is excited to help students discover more about themselves and their full potential throughout their academic journey at Temple University.

+**Favorite Books:** _The Great Gatsby_ by F. Scott Fitzgerald, _The Giver_ by Lois Lowry **Advising Interests:** First-generation student advising, ROTC and Veterans, Study Abroad affordability, and career exploration

+___